 The book by Rob Copeland is a similar hack hit job.
 First, he describes Ray Dalio in the terms usually reserved for the serial killers and drug lords.
 Then, at 200 pages of his book he lists his high crimes and misdemeanors.
 What are his trespasses?
 Sometimes, he was rude and/or insensitive to his associates.
 He made occasional wrong decisions overriding his colleagues.
-Ray fired a mid-ranking executive without a reasonable cause.
+Ray fired a mid-ranking executive without a reasonable cause, according to the fired individual.
 Who in the position of power over people, even a manager of a warehouse, or a restaurant did not?

 No comments: